agendaxd276/agendaxd276/README.md

 * System Engineer at TCS | Competitive Coder | Like to read detective books | Passionate about cyberlearning | Music calms my soul
-* Passionate for learning & exploring new Tech.
+* Passionate for learning & exploring new Tech in CS field.
 * I am doing my bit to spread knowledge & mentor fellow developers who are starting our thier programming journey.
 * My primary coding language: Python
 * Earned 5 ⭐ at HackerRank in Java, Python, MySQL programming.